Voltage VBC Mission Statement:

 Tournament Cancelations for Weather or Tournament Directors:

-Voltage VBC is not responsible for tournament cancelations; the club administration and coaches will work together to find a make-up tournament date in order to replace cancelations.
+Voltage VBC is not responsible for tournament cancelations; the club administration and coaches will work together to find a make-up tournament date in order to replace cancelations if we find available dates to replace the cancelations.

 During Tournaments: While at tournaments and events, athletes must stay together as a team in order to encourage team unity and bonding.